Here to give you the definitive guide to the best and worst sweeteners for your health is HUM Nutritionist Jessica Bippen, MS, RD.

 Dates also make a terrific alternative for refined sugar in sauces and desserts.
 You can easily blend whole dates into a batter or liquid.
 Companies make this process even easier by selling date paste, date syrup, and date sugar (which is made from dehydrated and ground dates).
 Since these options still have the same nutrients found in whole dates it makes for a very healthy sugar alternative.

-This trendy tropical sweetener is made from broiling down and dehydrating the sap of coconut palm flowers.
+This trendy tropical sweetener is made by broiling down and dehydrating the sap of coconut palm flowers.
 While it goes through processing, it’s less refined than regular refined sugar.
 Coconut sugar also has a lower glycemic index than table sugar.
 Furthermore, it contains trace amounts of minerals and naturally occurring inulin, which acts as a fiber.
 Since coconut sugar can replace brown sugar at a one-to-one ratio in recipes, it’s easy to use in baking to make your treats slightly healthier.

 In 2008, stevia won FDA approval for use as a safe sweetener for foods and drinks.
 Stevia comes as a powder or liquid via the stevia plant, which is native to South America.
 Stevia is actually about 100-to-300 times sweeter than sugar.
 It contains no calories and doesn’t impact blood sugar like refined white sugar.
 This means you can use much less of it or combine it with other sweeteners to reduce calories.
 Keeping that in mind, stevia can have a distinct, slightly metallic taste, which can be off-putting to some.